➡ View the video-recording of this event.

 Los Angeles, CA 90095

 Please join us and our distinguished panelists for a stimulating discussion as we navigate the complexities of free speech and institutional governance, and ponder the best route forward for college campuses and beyond.
-Other panelists and commentators to be announced.

 - Jerry Kang, Vice Chancellor for Equity, Diversity and Inclusion; Professor of Law and Asian American Studies, and Korea Times Hankook Ilbo Endowed Chair, UCLA